 Integrated workflow software, like Edsembli’s, can replace the limited workflow functionality in those systems while connecting processes across the platform.

 What are the top five integration workflow challenges in K-12 education?

-We often speak with school boards and schools across Canada and they regularly express their integration challenges.
+We often speak with school districts and schools across North America and they regularly express their integration challenges.
 This are their top five:

 - No supported API infrastructure in current systems

 - Multiple vendors required to deliver on education operations

 - Manual data entry across education management systems